4.1 Overview of Healthcare Law and Ethics

 Christine Malone, EdD

 Laws that apply to healthcare may vary from one state to another.
 This chapter will focus on the laws that apply in Washington State.
-Ethics, unlike laws, are not topics everyone agrees upon.
-For this reason, healthcare associations provide ethical standards to the professions they work with.
-As an example, the American Nurses’ Association publishes a Code of Ethics for Nurses with Interpretive Statements.
-These ethical codes are updated over time to keep up with new technology, treatments, and diseases.
-Ethics are different from morals in that what one person believes is morally wrong may not be ethically wrong.
-As an example, if a person is morally opposed to abortion, yet the state allows abortion, this procedure is not an ethical violation.
+Ethics, unlike laws, are not universally agreed on.
+For this reason, healthcare associations provide ethical standards for the professions they serve.
+For example, the American Nurses’ Association publishes a Code of Ethics for Nurses with Interpretive Statements.
+These ethical codes are periodically updated to keep up with new technology, treatments, and diseases.
+Ethics differ from morals in that what one person considers morally wrong may not necessarily be considered ethically wrong.
+For example, if a person is morally opposed to abortion, but the state allows it, this procedure is not an ethical violation.
+In other instances, violating a healthcare law may also be a violation of ethics.
+For example, if a healthcare professional falsifies a medical record entry, that is a violation of healthcare law and ethics.

-Any individual working in the field of healthcare should be aware of ethical considerations.
-This is true of those working in clinical, as well as non-clinical roles.
-Healthcare organizations will often have their own Code of Ethics for their employees.
-Covered in those codes may be employee use of their employers’ equipment for personal use.
-An example of this could be an employee using the employer’s copy machine for personal use.
+Anyone working in healthcare, whether in clinical or non-clinical roles, should be aware of ethical considerations.
+Healthcare organizations will often have their own code of ethics for employees, which may address issues such as employee use of company equipment for personal purposes.
+In this example, an employee using the employer’s copy machine for personal use would be considered an ethical violation.

-Healthcare law pertains to everyone working in the healthcare setting, whether clinical or non-clinical.
-Those in a clinical role must abide by their scope of practice.
-This scope is defined by the Department of Health in each state and dictates what a clinical employee may or may not do.
-As an example, a medical assistant may not suture a wound.
+Healthcare law applies to everyone working in a healthcare setting, whether in clinical or non-clinical roles.
+Clinical employees must adhere to their scope of practice, which is defined by the Department of Health in each state and dictates what a clinical employee may or may not do.
+For example, a medical assistant is not permitted to suture a wound.

-Those in non-clinical roles must also abide by healthcare laws.
-The most important of these is the Health Insurance Portability and Accountability Act (HIPAA).
-This law covers patient privacy and the release of patient information.
+Non-clinical employees must also comply with healthcare laws.
+The most important of these is the Health Insurance Portability and Accountability Act (HIPAA), which covers patient privacy and the release of patient information.

 An image of a stethoscope and a gavel